90.7 WMFE IS GETTING A SISTER STATION

 Why did WMFE acquire WKSG?

 WMFE acquired WKSG to better serve the Central Florida community.
-It expands its public radio news and information service to communities that have not previously had access to a dedicated service like this.
+It expands its public radio news and information service to The Villages.
 It will also make both stations more sustainable, as operating costs are able to be spread over the system.

 When will the transition occur?